Image showing Lokalise translating apps into different languages

 Choose Strings File and name the file Localizable:

-Now, let’s select Localizable.strings file in the Navigator.
+Now, let’s select the Localizable.strings file in Navigator.
 In Utilities, you will see localization panel.

-Click Lokalize… and continue to next step.
+Click Lokalise… and continue to the next step.

 Step 2: Adding languages